Last updated on July 31, 2019

 - a working web application in ASP .Net Core (or something similar)

 - a running container to host your application locally

 - develop an ASP .Net Core web application and containerize it with Docker

 - setup Continuous Integration with Microsoft Azure DevOps Pipeline and GitHub

-- setup Continuous Deployment pipeline to deploy the application as Docker container on Azure Web App Service
+- setup a Continuous Deployment pipeline to deploy the application as a Docker container on Azure Web App Service

 The following commands tag the local image for Docker Hub repository, authorize the Docker client and finally push the image to Docker Hub.

 $ docker tag <image-name> <namespace>/<repository>:<tag> // example $ docker tag webapp quickdevnotes/webapp:v1 // login to your Docker Hub account $ docker login username: password: // push the to Docker Hub $ docker push quickdevnotes/webapp:v1